kgateway-dev/kgateway/docs/content/gloo_integrations/service_mesh/gloo_istio_mtls.md

 ...
 {{< /highlight >}}

-In the above snippet we configure the location of the Unix Domain Socket where the Istio node agent is listening.
+For either version, in the above snippet we configure the location of the Unix Domain Socket where the Istio node agent is listening.
 Istio's node agent is the one that generates the certificates/keys communicates with Istio Citadel to sign the certificate, and ultimately provides the SDS API for Envoy/Gloo's Gateway proxy.
 The other various configurations are the location of the JWT token for the service account under which the proxy runs so the node agent can verify what identity is being requested, and finally how the request will be sent (in a header, etc).

 At this point, the Gloo gateway-proxy can communicate with Istio's SDS and consume the correct certificates and keys to participate in mTLS with the rest of the Istio mesh.

-See the bottom of the page for instructions on [testing your configuration]({{% versioned_link_path fromRoot="/gloo_integrations/service_mesh/gloo_istio_mtls/#test-your-configuration" %}}).

 ### Test your configuration